Get Started

 Services and expertise

-Across the board, advisors at firms selected by Harness Wealth typically have at least 15 years of experience, hold advanced degrees (MBA, JD, MST, etc.), and have a variety of speciality certifications (CFP, CFA, CPA, EA, etc.)
+Across the board, advisors at firms selected by Harness Wealth typically have at least 15 years of experience, hold advanced degrees (MBA, JD, MST, etc.), and have a variety of specialty certifications (CFP, CFA, CPA, EA, etc.)

 We have a more detailed overview of our advisor selection process for all three types of firms here.